 How Traders Use Sector Activity

-When traders focus on sector activity, they’re tapping into liquidity, volatility, and trend signals to improve execution and identify opportunities.
-Here’s how they use sector data in practice:
+When traders focus on sector activity, they rely on liquidity, volatility, and trend signals to identify market opportunities.
+Here is how they use sector data in practice:

 Liquidity & Execution